 By Irwin R. Kramer, Esq.

-Irwin Kramer has devoted a significant portion of his practice to the defense of his fellow attorneys in professional malpractice and disciplinary matters.
-Combined with significant trial and appellate experience in state and federal courts, Mr. Kramer’s law firm management experience gives him an appreciation for the pressures of law practice and the ethical issues confronting attorneys on a daily basis.
-This article originally appeared on Mr. Kramer’s blog, The Lawyer’s Lawyer, at https://attorneygrievances.com/.
+Irwin R. Kramer defends his fellow attorneys in disciplinary proceedings and in legal malpractice actions.
+Combined with significant trial and appellate experience in state and federal courts, his law firm management experience gives him an appreciation for the pressures of law practice and the ethical issues confronting attorneys on a daily basis.
+This article originally appeared on Mr. Kramer’s blog, The Lawyer’s Lawyer, at https://attorneygrievances.com.
 Used with permission.